|Publisher: TruthQuest History

 Each guide is divided into many chronologically-organized topical sections rather than the typical chapter arrangement.
 Michelle Miller introduces each of these topics with background information written in a lively, informal, conversational style.

-After reading the background information for context, you and your children read from real books to learn more information about the topic.
+After reading the background information for context, you and your students read from real books to learn more information about the topic.
 Michelle recommends books, and sometimes chapters or pages within books, for each topic.
-She recommends a few spine books—books that are broad overviews of history such as Hillyer’s A Child’s History of the World, Wise Bauer’s Story of the World, Dorothy Mills’ series, and Guerber’s history series.
+She recommends a few spine books—books that are broad overviews of history such as A Child’s History of the World, The Story of the World series, Dorothy Mills’ series, and H.A.
+Guerber’s history series.
 Then she lists many other books that cover specific topics.
-You can use spine (or overview) books, topical books, or both.
+You can use spine books, topical books, or both.
 However, using at least some spine books will save you time.
 Video recommendations are generally added after the book lists.

 A unique aspect of TQH is a primary focus on the central questions of life: Who is God, and who is man in relation to God?
 How different people and civilizations answer these questions is reflected in the way they live and the choices they make.
-So these questions are the underlying focus of background information that Michelle Miller writes as she introduces each topic of study.
-This is probably most apparent in the Beginnings: Creation/ Old Testament/ Ancients/ Egypt guide....Note that Egypt used to be covered in TruthQuest History’s Egypt and Greece, but study of Egypt was shifted and expanded into the Beginnings guide since it correlates historically with the story of the Bible.
+So these questions are the underlying focus of background information that Miller writes as she introduces each topic of study.
+This is probably most apparent in the Beginnings: Creation/Old Testament/Ancients/Egypt guide.
+You will be reading most of the Old Testament to your children through this study.
+The Bible might serve as your only spine book!
+This book probably has more of Miller’s commentary than do the other guides, especially in the first section dealing with Genesis.
+Miller does a fine balancing act of presenting the key truths while leaving doctrinal interpretations up to parents.
+She does stress biblical truths that undermine evolutionary presuppositions, and she recommends many resources that support a creationist viewpoint.
+It will be up to parents how far to investigate that topic....

-TQH very much reflects a Francis Schaeffer approach to history based on his book How Should We Then Live?....In addition, Michelle supports a limited-government perspective.
-Although Michelle writes from her own Protestant viewpoint, from time to time she discusses conflicting Protestant and Catholic viewpoints on history, acknowledging right and wrong on both sides.
+TQH very much reflects a Francis Schaeffer approach to history based on his book How Should We Then Live?...In addition, Miller supports a limited-government perspective.
+Although she writes from her own Protestant viewpoint, from time to time she discusses conflicting Protestant and Catholic viewpoints on history, acknowledging right and wrong on both sides.
 I was pleasantly surprised to see this respectful balance, especially in the Renaissance, Reformation volume.

 As you might have gathered by now, there is a very definite philosophy to these books.
-However, if you disagree with some of Michelle’s philosophy, you can still use these guides by skimming through the introductory material, sharing whichever parts of it you wish with your children, then moving on to the recommended reading and occasional video viewing.
-Some of the recommended books, particularly some of the spine books, reflect the philosophy described above....your choices of spine books will be particularly important in determining the tone of your study.
+However, if you disagree with some of Miller’s philosophy, you can still use these guides by skimming through the introductory material, sharing whichever parts of it you wish with your children, then moving on to the recommended reading and occasional video viewing.
+Some of the recommended books, particularly some of the spine books, reflect the philosophy described above.
+The Light and the Glory for Children (Revell Publishing) would be one such example.
+On the other hand, some of H.A.
+Guerber’s history books and Famous Men of Rome (from either Memoria Press or Greenleaf Press) are among others that are more neutral in their presentation.
+Since recommended spine books reflect a number of different philosophies, your choices of spine books will be particularly important in determining the tone of your study.

-My impression is that all except the American History guides will work across the entire span of grade levels as long as parents are judicious about how much information they give to each child—don’t overwhelm the young ones, and do give the older ones plenty to work with.
+My impression is that all except the American History guides will work across the entire span of grades one through twelve as long as parents are judicious about how much information they give to each child—don’t overwhelm the young ones, and do give the older ones plenty to work with.
 Ultimately, parents need to decide which assignments as well as which books to use with each child.

 TruthQuest History Guide- Beginnings: Creation / Old Testament / Ancients / Egypt